djh1997/proj324/docs/index.md

 | up         | na                                   | see if the bot is up          |
 | temp       | na                                   | see the CPU temperature       |
 | uprecords  | na                                   | see up time                   |

+After I had all of the system working I bought a 5 button capacitive touch sensor and started adding that into the code so that I would be able to control the glasses with out having to have it connected to the internet